mmituta/todo-list/readme.md

 + A service level model, separate from the JPA model could be introduced in the future.
 Currently, the entity is being used on the data access and on the service layer, which is fine for such simple case.
 But in more complex application it can lead to the service design being affected by the limitation's of the entities.
-+ Method-level pre-conditon checks should be added.
++ Method-level precondition checks should be added.
 For example right now there's a validation on the controller level that doesn't accept blank strings when updating the item's description.
 I use this fact on the service level, without implicitly checking if the value is blank.
 If the service would be used in another context this could lead to inconsistent behavior
++ I'd consider adding more JavaDocs.
+Right now only the 'interesting' parts of the application are documented.
+The rest of the classes and methods is relatively simple and can be understood without the comments, so I didn't add them.

 ## Running the service